 When your team is forced to communicate within an app rather than inside an office, the chosen tools should reflect your company’s culture.
-For a fun, casual environment, Slack can help you stay up-to-date on deadlines, chit-chat on topics related and unrelated to work (you can categorize these topics in their own channels) and remind team members about employee birthdays and workiversaries.
-At Tethr, we boasted a large remote working population before this COVID-19 pandemic, so remote and onsite workers always have collaborated on Slack.
+For a fun, casual environment, Slack can help you stay up-to-date on deadlines, chit-chat on topics related and unrelated to work (you can categorize these topics in their own channels), and remind team members about employee birthdays and workiversaries.
+At Tethr, we boasted a largely remote working population before this COVID-19 pandemic, so remote and onsite workers always have collaborated on Slack.
 Now the entire company is learning to rely on it a little bit more as previous onsite employees are learning the remote ropes.

 Acknowledge personal milestones